siddhartha-gadgil/DeptWeb/_posts/2019-11-06-1st-infosys-symposium.md

 __Abstract:__ There are two themes of my research funded by the Infosys Foundation.
 I shall present a typical representative of each theme.

-1) PDE arising from Differential Geometry and Physics : The Monge-Ampere equation is a well-studied PDE in complex geometry and its solvability has ramifications in various sub-areas.
-Inspired by its success, in [a preprint](https://arxiv.org/abs/1804.03934), I introduced a vector bundle version of it, and proved a Kobayashi-Hitchin correspondence (essentially, the PDE has a solution if and only if some condition from algebraic geometry is met) in a special case, namely, for some equivariant rank-2 vortex bundles.
+1) PDE arising from Differential Geometry and Physics : The Monge--Ampere equation is a well-studied PDE in complex geometry and its solvability has ramifications in various sub-areas.
+Inspired by its success, in [a preprint](https://arxiv.org/abs/1804.03934), I introduced a vector bundle version of it, and proved a Kobayashi--Hitchin correspondence (essentially, the PDE has a solution if and only if some condition from algebraic geometry is met) in a special case, namely, for some equivariant rank-2 vortex bundles.

-2) Analytic studies in Algebraic Geometry : A natural question arising from applied mathematics is, "When can one extend finite-energy analytic functions from subsets of `$\mathbb{C}^n$` to all of space whilst preserving the finite-energy condition ?"
+2) Analytic studies in Algebraic Geometry : A natural question arising from applied mathematics is, "When can one extend finite-energy analytic functions from subsets of '$mathbb{C}^n$' to all of space whilst preserving the finite-energy condition ?"
 In a [joint work with D. Varolin](https://arxiv.org/abs/1810.00895), we discuss examples and counterexamples of such subsets arising as zeroes of polynomials.

 ---